pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

 A ConfigMap.
-This template consumes input of multiple deployment yaml files and enriches the input with ResourceClaims and ServiceBindings if the workload contains serviceClaims.
+This template consumes input of multiple deployment YAML files and enriches the input with ResourceClaims and ServiceBindings if the workload contains serviceClaims.

 ### Parameters